Smurfit Kappa packs up quarterly earnings growth of 25%

 Packaging group Smurfit Kappa enjoyed growth of 25 per cent in earnings before interest, taxes, depreciation, and amortisation (EBITDA) during the first quarter of the year, it said in a trading update.

-Smurfit Kappa, a FTSE 100 company, is one of the leading providers of paper-based packaging solutions in the world, with approximately 46,000 employees in over 350 production sites across 35 countries and with revenue of €8.9 billion in 2018.
+Smurfit Kappa, a FTSE 100 company, is one of the leading providers of paper-based packaging solutions in the world, with approximately 46,000 employees in more than 350 production sites across 35 countries and with revenue of €8.9 billion in 2018.

 Its EBITDA rose to €424 million in the first three months, while revenue grew 7 per cent to €2.3 billion.